krobelus/rate-experiments/README.md

 Each witness is a counterexample to some redundancy check.

-- `failing-clause`: A clause in the formula.
-For RAT variants this is the resolution candidate where RUP failed to produce a conflict.
+- `failing-clause`: A clause in the formula, which is a resolution candidate for the lemma.
+This means that RUP of the resolvent on the pivot literal of the lemma and the failing clause.
-- `failing-model`: The literals that were added to the natural model (trail) when performing the redundancy check.
-When checking for RAT this is the set of literals that are propagated along the reverse resolvent.
+- `failing-model`: The literals that were added to the natural model (trail) when performing the failed redundancy check.
-- `pivot`: This specifies the pivot that was used for this witness.
+- `pivot`: This specifies the pivot literal.

-Note that if the failed lemma is the empty clause, no witness is needed.
+Note that if the lemma is the empty clause, no witness is needed.
+This corresponds to a proof claiming an empty clause when there is no top-level conflict.

 Semantics
 ---------